asicsdigital/terraform-aws-consul-cluster/README.md

 - `region` - AWS Region - defaults to us-east-1
 - `oauth2_proxy_provider` - OAuth provider defaults to github
 - `oauth2_proxy_github_team` - list of teams that should have access defaults to empty list (allow all)
-- `s3_backup_bucket` - S3 Bucket to use to store backups of consul snapshots - defaults to backup-bucket

 Usage
 -----